+Directory Contents // Root directory-the starting point of the directory tree. /bin Essential binary files, such as commands that are needed by both the system administrator and normal users.
+Usually also contains the shells, such as Bash. /boot Static files of the boot loader. /dev Files needed to access host-specific devices. /etc Host-specific system configuration files. /home Holds the home directories of all users who have an account on the system.
+Only root's home directory is not located in /home but in /root. /lib Essential shared libraries and kernel modules. /media Mount points for removable media. /mnt Mount point for temporarily mounting a file system. /opt Add-on application software packages. /root Home directory for the superuser root.

 Directory Contents

-/home Holds the home directories of all users who have an account on the system.
-Only root's home directory is not located in /home but in /root.

-/lib Essential shared libraries and kernel modules.

-/media Mount points for removable media.

-/mnt Mount point for temporarily mounting a file system.

-/opt Add-on application software packages.

-/root Home directory for the superuser root.

 /sbin Essential system binaries.

 /srv Data for services provided by the system.

 /tmp Temporary files.

 /usr Secondary hierarchy with read-only data.

 /var Variable data such as log files

 /windows Only available if you have both Microsoft Windows and Linux installed on your system.
 Contains the Windows data.